-We may, of course, have a general idea of what aggression in a form of communication skill is but a deeper understanding of its definition can help us understand it better and eliminate aggressive communication in relationships.
+We may, of course, have a general idea of what aggression, in the form of communication skills, is.
+Still, a deeper understanding of its definition can help us understand it better and eliminate aggressive communication in relationships.

-It’s a selfish and harmful type of communication style, aggressive communication can end up greatly affecting your relationships and how people view you as a person and can also give you poor self-esteem and less social interaction.
+Aggressive communication can significantly affect your relationships and how people view you as a person and can also give you poor self-esteem and less social interaction.

 Assertive vs aggressive communication

 It is another thing to clear as assertive communication is totally different than the latter.